The researchers of this 2014 Virginia Tech study said that they found something profound about beliefs and the brain and addiction and smoking.

-The painful impacts of our unfulfilled needs ensure that we are on the qui vive, impelled to be constantly vigilant for some way to fulfill them.
+The painful impacts of our unfulfilled needs impel us to be constantly vigilant for some way to fulfill them.

 This is a richly insightful and truly empathetic method of interpreting people’s behaviors and expressions of thoughts and feelings.

-I value this inference as an empathetic method of interpreting people’s behaviors and expressions of thoughts and feelings.
-Click the Beliefs category or tag to view samples of how beliefs, expectations, and predictions are studied using cerebral measurements.
+I value this inference as an empathetic method of interpreting people’s expressions of thoughts and feelings.
+Click the Beliefs category to view samples of how beliefs, expectations, and predictions are studied using cerebral measurements.

-Well, nothing new, really.
+Nothing new, really.
 The study was all about the effects, the symptoms.
+There was nothing about:

-- Nothing about what primarily drives people’s beliefs and addiction behaviors, and
+- What primarily drives people’s beliefs and addiction behaviors, and

-- Nothing about what may permanently help someone with their need for the next cigarette.
+- What may permanently help someone with their need for the next cigarette.

 It’s also a foundation of AA and detox centers that these beliefs have to be constantly reinforced.
-In my opinion, that fact in and of itself demonstrates that underlying causes aren’t addressed in the AA and detox center approaches.
+That fact in and of itself demonstrates that underlying causes aren’t addressed in the AA and detox center approaches.
 The symptoms always bubble up, and require thought remedies and other interventions in order to stay suppressed.

 “Our findings suggest that subjective beliefs can override the physical presence of a powerful drug like nicotine by modulating learning signals processed in the brain’s reward system.”